The Franchise law and Goodwill!

 The act promotes fair and balanced relationships between franchisors and franchisees, which is essential for the long-term success of franchising in the Netherlands.

-If you would like to receive more franchising information, send us a message or ask your question here.
+If you would like to start a conversation about franchising in the Netherlands, send us a message and let's have a talk.